vladpaun-tudelft/cse1100-intro-to-programming-2024/README.md

-# cse1100-intro-to-programming-2024
-Archived coursework for TU Delft CSE1100 Introduction to Programming (Java), labs, tutorials, and practice exams.
+# CSE1100 Introduction to Programming 2024

+> **Archived repository**
+> Personal archive of my TU Delft CSE1100 coursework.
+This repo is not maintained and is kept for reference only.

+This repository contains labs, tutorials, practice exams, and small exercises from the course.
+Code is Java unless noted otherwise.